uvalib/dspace_util/README.md

 Scripts from the "bin" directory are meant to be run on a developer workstation.

-Note that all scripts assume that AWS Command Line utilities have been installed and are available in the current \$PATH.

-All of the scripts except `dspace_libra_export` accept a deployment option to specify the target DSpace host:
+All of the scripts except `dspace_libra_export` accept a deployment option to specify the target DSpace system:

-* Staging host:    "--staging"    or "--deployment=staging"
+* Staging system:    "--staging"    or "--deployment=staging"
-* Production host: "--production" or "--deployment=production"
+* Production system: "--production" or "--deployment=production"

 The default deployment is "production".

+### Prerequisites

+All scripts assume that AWS Command Line utilities have been installed and are available in the current \$PATH.

+Additionally, `dspace_libra_export` requires these programs to be installed on local workstation and available in the current \$PATH:

+* ccrypt
+* terraform
+* ansible-playbook

+Some scripts invoke an underlying Ruby program.
+These programs assume that the Ruby version indicated by ".ruby-version" has been installed via `rvm` with a gemset named by ".ruby-gemset".

 <!---------------------------------------------------------------------------->